National Eisteddfod of Wales: Overview

 The National Eisteddfod is traditionally held in the first week of August, and the competitions are all held in the Welsh language.
 However, settings of the mass in Latin are allowed and this has been controversially used to allow concerts featuring international soloists.

 The venue is officially proclaimed a year in advance, at which time the themes and texts for the competitions are published.
 The organisation for the location will have begun a year or more earlier, and locations are generally known two or three years ahead.
 The Eisteddfod Act 1959 (7 & 8 Eliz.
 2. c.
 32) allowed local authorities to give financial support to the event.
 Traditionally, the Eisteddfod venue alternates between north and south Wales; the decision to hold both the 2014 and 2015 Eisteddfodau in South Wales was thus seen as controversial, but the decision was later reversed and Montgomeryshire named as host county for 2015.
 Occasionally the Eisteddfod has been held in England, although the last occasion was in 1929.

+According to historian Jan Morris in 1984, "The Eisteddfod Genedlaethol flourishes as never before, having matured from cranky antiquarianism through rigid chapel respectability to a fairly pragmatic tolerance of public views and social styles.
+Though its competitions are confined solely to the Welsh language, and even though many Welsh-speaking writers and musicians prefer to have nothing to do with it, still it remains the Chief public expression of the Welsh culture's continued existence, the one occasion when a stranger can realize that the language is still creative, the traditions are not lost, and the loyalty of the Welsh to their origins is not dissipated.
+Honorary membership in the Gorsedd is still the only honour the Welsh nation can bestow upon its sons and daughters, and in a key and of back-handed symbolism, the British Government's Secretary of State for Wales is generally invited to open the festival's proceedings (generally having to learn a few words of Welsh in order to do so)."

+The Maes

 Hundreds of tents, pavilions and booths are erected in an open space to create the Maes (field).
 The space required for this means that it is rare for the Eisteddfod to be in a city or town: instead it is held somewhere with more space.
 Car parking for day visitors alone requires several large fields, and many people camp on the site for the whole week.

+According to Morris, "Most institutions of modern Wales are represented on the Maes, Gas Board to University of Wales Press, the genteel Society for the Protection of Rural Wales to the fiery Cymdeithas yr Iaith Gymraeg the Welsh Language Society.
+There are shops selling harps, and comic stickers, and Lol the lewd and racy student magazine, and pottery, and evangelical tracts, and lots and lots of books."